MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/Get-PlaceV3.md

 ### -AncestorId

-The AncestorId parameter specifies the guid of place to be listed.
-If found, it also retrieves two levels of children.
-For example, for a AncestorId of type Building it retrieves the building, its floors and its associated rooms and spaces.
+The AncestorId parameter specifies the guid of place.
+If found, it also retrieves all places with this place as an ancestor.
+For example, if a Building's PlaceId is provided as the AncestorId, this would return all floors, rooms, and workspaces that are associated with that building.

 |Attribute|Description|
 |:-----------|:-----------|
 |Type:|String|